mattetti/book_mdar/book/source/Chapters/4_A_Little_Blog/1_MVC/1_Models.markdown

 #### Validation

-(TODO) - custom validation, and validatable gem
 (TODO) - does this user bashing fluff need to be here?
-(TODO) - still needs 0.9 love
+(TODO) - still needs 0.9 love - mostly done now, I think

 It’s a known fact that users are stupid.
 They screw up; it happens.
 They enter information in the wrong format, leave required fields blank, or even enter in completely horrid data because they’re idiots and that’s what idiots do.
 I point you at [YouTube](http://www.youtube.com) video comments, [Digg](http://www.digg.com) (as a whole), and [MySpace](http://www.myspace.com) as proof of web users’ collective idiocy.